 1994 – P.L.
 103-448

-- The legislation also required that each WIC State agency collect data on the incidence and duration of breastfeeding among participants.
+The legislation also required each WIC State Agency to collect data on the incidence and duration of breastfeeding among participants.
 This data is required to be reported to Congress every two years.

 1996 – P.L.
 104-193